gharibyan/farm-api/README.md

 ## Task results

 1. For checking Small code exercises please run `npm run scripts:excersies`
-2. For generating 4 user and 30 farms each please run `npm run scripts:createuser`
+2. For generating 4 user and 30 farms each please run `npm run scripts:createuser` it will generate fake users and fake farms with `faker.js`